 21st Century Problems

 However, this was to be the last bold move of a business steeped in local history.
-The physical store failed to compete with online alternatives, with many consumers choosing to shop online to benefit from lower prices and easier comparison shopping, as well as enjoying greater convenience.
+The store failed to compete with online alternatives, with many consumers choosing to shop online to benefit from lower prices, easier comparison shopping, and greater convenience.

-Klaffs did undergo an online rebranding, launching a new site, introducing a design and innovation magazine, and embarking on a content marketing strategy with the aim of retargeting the design professionals and interior design companies that once made up 30% of their business.
+Klaffs did undergo an online rebranding, launched a new site, introduced a design and innovation magazine, and embarked on a content marketing strategy to retarget the design professionals and interior design companies that once made up 30% of their business.

-On announcing the closure of the SoNo business, CEO Passero said that the company had no plans on filing for Chapter 11 and said that they would work with debtors, while also announcing that they would confirm a liquidation sale date in the future.
-At the time of the announcement, Klaffs had more than 80 employees and even Passero said that it had been “a surprise at how fast it all occurred.”
+On announcing the closure of the SoNo business, CEO Passero said that the company had no plans on filing for Chapter 11 and would work with debtors while announcing that they would confirm a liquidation sale date in the future.
+At the time of the announcement, Klaffs had more than 80 employees, and even Passero said that it had been “a surprise at how fast it all occurred.”

-Klaffs has been a part of the South Norwalk community for nearly 100 years and the local community will miss its customer-driven showroom.
+Klaffs was a part of the South Norwalk community for nearly 100 years, and the local community will miss its customer-driven showroom.